Amputation compensation claims are very serious medical negligence claims made by patients.

 You can make an amputation negligence claim against the NHS, and suing the NHS for negligence is not unusual.

-People sue the NHS for compensation for medical negligence and receive the money they deserve for the negligent treatment.
+People sue the NHS for loss of limb compensation and receive the money they deserve for the negligent treatment.

 Each year there are between 8,000 and 10,000 successful medical negligence claims against the NHS.
-Suing the NHS for medical negligence can make some people feel uncomfortable.
+Suing the NHS for medical negligence can make some people feel uncomfortable but you have an amputation claims process to follow.

 We trust in and use the NHS daily and do not expect negligence.
 It happens, though, and the NHS Resolution has a dedicated team to handle amputation negligence compensation claims.